 Although he wasn’t part of the start-up, Sir Richard made a sizeable investment in June 2016.
-The fact that such a respected businessman is willing to put money into TransferWise says a lot.
+The fact that such a respected businessman is willing to put money into the venture says a lot.
 Especially when you know he still owns a 35% share in his bank, Virgin Money.

 Who Is the Account For?

 The Wise Multi-Currency Account is available to people in most countries of the world.
 The account is good for travellers, ideal for digital nomads, and very handy for anyone who needs to transfer money to a foreign country or receive money from abroad.

 Many people may only need their account when they are on vacation or travelling on business.
 It’s a handy thing to have and will be there when you need it.

 If you are a digital nomad or another kind of constant traveller, you will probably use the account and debit card a lot.
 Especially if you are like me and get paid in one currency, bank in another, and sometimes have to spend in a currency that’s different to the other two.

 A Wise Multi-Currency account is also handy for anyone who needs to transfer money internationally between banks and wants the benefit of cheap currency transfers.
 This could be someone who is working abroad or a parent who has one or more children studying at a foreign education establishment.
 When your kids need money it’s nice to know you can get it there fast.

 How I Use the Wise Multi-Currency Account

 This review is based on my own experience using the Wise Multi-Currency Account so I think it’s important to give you an idea how and when I use Wise.